ClickHouse/ClickHouse/docs/en/development/tests.md

 We also use sophisticated AST-based query fuzzer that is able to find huge amount of corner cases.

+## Stress test

+Stress tests are another case of fuzzing.
+It runs all functional tests in parallel in random order with a single server.
+Results of the tests are not checked.

+It is checked that:
+- server does not crash, no debug or sanitizer traps are triggered;
+- there are no deadlocks;
+- the database structure is consistent;
+- server can successfully stop after the test and start again without exceptions.

+There are five variants (Debug, ASan, TSan, MSan, UBSan).

+## Thread Fuzzer

+Thread Fuzzer (please don't mix up with Thread Sanitizer) is another kind of fuzzing that allows to randomize thread order of execution.
+It helps to find even more special cases.

 ## Security Audit {#security-audit}

 People from Yandex Security Team do some basic overview of ClickHouse capabilities from the security standpoint.

 ## Static Analyzers {#static-analyzers}

+We run `clang-tidy` and `PVS-Studio` on per-commit basis. `clang-static-analyzer` checks are also enabled. `clang-tidy` is also used for some style checks.

-We run `PVS-Studio` on per-commit basis.
-We have evaluated `clang-tidy`, `Coverity`, `cppcheck`, `PVS-Studio`, `tscancode`.
+We have evaluated `clang-tidy`, `Coverity`, `cppcheck`, `PVS-Studio`, `tscancode`, `CodeQL`.
 You will find instructions for usage in `tests/instructions/` directory.
 Also you can read [the article in russian](https://habr.com/company/yandex/blog/342018/).

 If you use `CLion` as an IDE, you can leverage some `clang-tidy` checks out of the box.

+We also use `shellcheck` for static analysis of shell scripts.

 ## Hardening {#hardening}

-`FORTIFY_SOURCE` is used by default.
-It is almost useless, but still makes sense in rare cases and we don’t disable it.
+In debug build we are using custom allocator that does ASLR of user-level allocations.

+We also manually protect memory regions that are expected to be readonly after allocation.

+In debug build we also involve a customization of libc that ensures that no "harmful" (obsolete, insecure, not thread-safe) functions are called.

+Debug assertions are used extensively.

+In debug build, if exception with "logical error" code (implies a bug) is being thrown, the program is terminated prematurally.
+It allows to use exceptions in release build but make it an assertion in debug build.

+Debug version of jemalloc is used for debug builds.
+Debug version of libc++ is used for debug builds.

 ## Code Style {#code-style}